rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 * _Access sequence_ $$ acc(q) $$: the shortest known string that reaches
   state $$ q $$ in the target.
 * _Spanning tree_: a mapping from each known state to its access sequence.
-  The dual of the PTA from RPNI — where PTA maps strings to states, the spanning tree maps states to strings.
+  The dual of the PTA from RPNI (where PTA maps strings to states, the spanning tree maps states to strings).
 * _Open transition_: a transition $$ \delta(q, a) $$ whose target state
   has no access sequence yet.
 The TTT equivalent of L*'s closedness violation.